You may be able to delay paying Capital Gains Tax if you:

 - you use the proceeds to buy ‘depreciating assets’ (fixed plant or machinery, or assets expected to last for less than 60 years)

-Get help from a professional, eg an accountant or tax adviser, if you need advice.
+Get help from a professional, for example an accountant or tax adviser, if you need advice.

 How to claim